 Each year we wait in anticipation of The Sunday Times Best Place to Live in Britain list.
 It acts as a fantastic way to find where could be the best place to raise a family.

 2018 saw our home city, Bath top the list.
 And we weren’t the least bit surprised!

 The 2019 edition continues to assess town and cities on a wide range of factors including jobs, schools, community spirit and shops.

 In addition to the overall winner, there’s a best in class for each area of the UK.

 Topping the 2019 list is Salisbury, it’s first ever time at the top.
 As a city, it has an excellent mix of history, shops, a busy market and outstanding school.
-It’s truly a fantastic place to raise a family.
+It’s truly a fantastic place for families and couples alike.

 Employment rate: 75.1%